illyfrancis/scribble/docs/draft.md

       - provisional and has account number of type A All other cases, do not process.

 Additionally, the components in this module may require to implement the routing capability for handling multiple clients.
-For example, if the assumption is that there are multiple instances of VUS Core where each instance is partitioned per client, the event source adapter would route the messages according to its client to the destined instance of VUS Core.
+For example, if the assumption is that there are multiple instances of VUS Core where each instance is partitioned per client, the event source component would route the messages according to its client to the destined instance of VUS Core.

-### 3. Router and Event Sink
+### 3. Event Sink

 After the ` VUS Core ` produces the outbound data it is routed to an ` Event Sink ` according to message type and/or client.
 The role of the components in this module is to translate the outbound data to a predefined format.
 For example, a message in an object form may be transformed into an XML document or JSON format.
+However it does not transform the messages into a wire format that is specific to the messaging solution - it is the responsibility of the ` Integration ` components.

 Prior to the message being forwarded to an endpoints defined in the ` Integration ` module, the components also persist the outbound message.

-The storage of the outbound message should expose enough meta-data so that it must be able to easily correlate it with corresponding inbound messages captured in ` Event Source Adapters `.
+The storage of the outbound message should capture relevant meta-data so that it can be easily correlated with the corresponding inbound messages captured by ` Event Source `.
+Document-oriented databases are well suited for this use case in that the messages can be expressed in the form of schema-less documents.
+Also it is important to note that these 'query' data sources are not intended to be used by the core processing.
+There is no dependencies on the 'query' databases from the core module.

 ### 4. Reference data service